lorensen/VTKExamples/src/VTKBook/13Glossary.md

 projection* .

 **Particle Trace.** The trajectory that particles trace over time in fluid flow.
-Particle traces are every-where tangent to the velocity field.
+Particle traces are everywhere tangent to the velocity field.
 Unlike streamlines, particle lines are time-dependent.

 **Pathline.** The trajectory that a particle follows in fluid flow.